MrCerealKiller/homestead/README.md

 - Extra Auth:
   * When a person performs an action that affects the database, ensure the user if only targeting items they "own".
+  * Add possibility to change password (send to email?)

 ### Minor:
 - Add polyfill for Microsoft Edge js "Element.match()" function (used in navbar)